myTerminal/myTerminal.github.io/portfolio/cover.md

 ## Career

-I'm a passionate, self-motivated software engineer with almost eleven years of professional experience and almost sixteen years of overall programming experience.
+I'm a passionate, self-motivated software engineer with over eleven years of professional experience and over sixteen years of overall programming experience.
 I have strong attention to detail in my work which of course includes my code: I like to keep it very organized.

 I started my professional career back in 2009 with Microsoft technologies like .NET, WPF, and Silverlight to create desktop and web applications.
 Not too far into my career, I ended up getting dragged to the front-end and that gave it an entirely new universe of things to explore.
 After spending a few years on front-end heavy full-stack roles, I started planning my way back to a balanced role but with so much going on in the front-end space, it still managed to keep me occupied.